OatsCG/Ctx3d/README.md

 ## 3D space
 All coordinates originate from the middle of the canvas

-(2d Graph)

 A positive z-index moves towards the camera, and away if negative.
 The scale of this can be changed with `Ctx3d.perspective`.
 The default is 700.

 A positive y-index moves downwards and negative moves upwards.

-(3D graph)

 The y-index may be flipped using `Ctx3d.invertedY = true;` if that space is more comfortable.